kayleyseow/CS-102/Chapter2Notes.md

 #### Casting
 - You are in full control of what your program does
-- You can fforce data to be any type in a calculation
+- You can force data to be any type in a calculation
 - Example: ```unit_price = (double) 10/3;```
 - We just forced C++ to treat 10 as if it was a type of float
-- Calcluation worked as we had hoped
+- Calculation worked as we had hoped

 #### Writing Programs
 - Understanding the problem